-In my current role, at the Prideaux Centre for Research in Health Professions Education, I am part of a highly skilled and enthusiastic group of researchers and educators committed to innovative and evidence-based teaching principles and practice, informed by the latest and best research in the field of health professional education.
-My responsibilities include teaching in the PG programs, consulting to special projects, and professional development, to ensure that we enable our students to become work-ready, confident professionals who will make a worthwhile contribution to their field.
+I am a senior lecturer in Health Professions Education and the Course Development Lead of the College of Medicine and Public Health working with our expert teams to develop professional development training and pipeline courses into our award programs.
+I am part of a highly skilled and enthusiastic group of researchers and educators committed to innovative and evidence-based teaching principles and practice, informed by the latest and best research in the field of health professional education.
+My responsibilities include teaching in the Master of Health Professions Education, consulting to special projects, and providing professional development, to ensure our participants are work-ready, confident educators who will improve health outcomes for consumers and clinical staff.

 2010 Doctor of Philosophy in Applied Linguistics, University of Adelaide.

 Thesis title: 'Managing the subjective: exploring dialogistic positioning in undergraduate essays', a qualitative, longitudinal analysis of student perceptions and engagement with task directives to produce certain academic text types, and how they manage subjectivity and situate themselves in relation to expert knowledge in the discipline.

 2006 Master of Arts in Applied Linguistics, University of Adelaide.

 Dissertation title: 'The representation of the Australian way of medicine in International Medical Graduates’ exam preparation'.
 The dissertation was a joint project with the Postgraduate Medical Council of South Australia (PMCSA), which investigated embedded cultural assumptions in the Australian medical context, and the communication and acculturation problems experienced by international medical graduates (IMG) in Australian hospitals.
 The findings informed program revision to improve IMG service delivery, particularly in rural and remote areas.